farling42/fvtt-import-realmworks/README.md

 or if you're feeling really generous you could set up a regular contribution at [Patreon](https://www.patreon.com/amusingtime)

 ## Changelog
+0.3.15 Update README.md with extra information about Actors being placed into sub-folders.

+0.3.14 Actors are now put into a sub-folder named after the containing topic (but if there is only one actor in the topic with the same name as the topic, then no sub-folder is created).
+The UZIP module is reverted back to its original code (removing export).

 0.3.13 Convert .bmp .tif and .tiff images to .png before uploading.
 Ensure journal folders are created in the correct parent.